zacharesmer/DEF-CON-32-Badge/Readme.md

 # IR Remote
 You can use your badge as a TV remote!
 Currently it can only record and replay raw signals, so it won't work with existing recordings where the signal has been decoded, but I want to fix that soon.
 If you would like to help add support for a protocol, feel free!
 The easiest way to do it would be generating an array/list of timings, then sending it using the already made `send_timings` function.

-You can save and read files to/from the SD card, or to the flash memory if an SD card is not detected.
+You can save and read files to/from the SD card, or it will use flash memory if an SD card is not detected.

 # Paint
 Draw on the screen and send your drawing to another person through the retro-futuristic magic of Infrared!